DeerWomanDezigns/DeerWomanDezigns/README.md

 ## Infrastructure
 All data is stored in AWS DynamoDB and the servers are hosted in AWS Lightsail.

+## CI/CD
+All integration and deployments are handled through GitHub Actions.

 ## Running the App

 ### Using Docker